 - Childhood Friends: Jade has known 2009 winner Joe McElderry since they were kids.

 - Distaff Counterpart: In the loosest sense to One Direction, in that they're a pop group created by The X Factor and because Perrie and Zayn were once engaged.
 Otherwise, their musical styles are vastly different and Little Mix's success is only a fraction of One Direction's.
-As of Zayn's departure this even makes more sense, since they both have 4 members each.

 - Double Standard: The "DNA" video tells some incomprehensible story about a guy they have kidnapped.
 He appears tied up in Perrie's car, and the video ends with all four of them walking towards him about to do god-knows-what to him.
 It's pretty clear this is meant to be sexy.
 Now if a boy band had a music video showing a girl they kidnapped and tied up